oktetlabs/test-environment/doc/sphinx/pages/group_sniffer.rst

 	  </register>
 	</history>

-After each launch of the TE, automatically generates a file **сs.сonf.sniffer**.
+After each launch of the TE, automatically generates a file **cs.conf.sniffer**.
 That is used to launch sniffers configured by the **Dispatcher** options.
 If there is no sniffers launched by **Dispatcher**, then the file will contains only xml header and the open/close history tags.